 A History of Prostate Gland Problems

-Since January of 1999, I have been afflicted with prostate gland problems.
+Since January 1999, I have been afflicted with prostate gland problems.
 After a routine blood test ordered by a family doctor indicated an elevated prostate-specific antigen (PSA) reading, I started seeing urologists in 1999.
-While under their care, I had a first prostate biopsy performed in Maryland in July of 2000 and a second in Thailand in December of 2003.
+While under their care, I had my first prostate biopsy performed in Maryland in July 2000 and a second in Thailand in December 2003.
 Following a diagnosis of an enlarged prostate or BPH, I have been advised since the first biopsy to have regular PSA testing and if necessary, additional biopsies.

 The prostate-specific antigen (PSA) is a protein produced by normal as well as malignant cells of the prostate gland.
 A normal PSA reading is 4.0 or lower.
 If the reading is above 4, there is an indication that the prostate may have malignant cells.

 After the second prostate biopsy, I have had periodic PSA tests through the present.
 Since 2015, however, my urologist in Thailand has prescribed a drug for me to take to shrink the prostate.
 Its growth and condition have been monitored through semi-annual ultrasounds and PSA readings.

 In this article, after first stating the function of the male prostate gland and describing BPH, I discuss the need for biopsies.
-Then, based on personal experiences, I relate what to expect after a prostate biopsy.
+Then, based on personal experiences, I relate to what to expect after a prostate biopsy.

 The Prostate Gland and Its Function